The only baseball in the world right now is in Taiwan — and they need English broadcasters

 Eleven Sports Network, which holds broadcast rights to home games of two of the CPBL's four teams, streamed five of the empty-stadium games in English last week, drawing 5 million viewers, the company said.

-That audience was enough for Eleven to launch harried tryouts to find the next Bob Uecker or Vin Scully to expand coverage.
-The network's tryout pool includes 20-something natives, who grew up watching baseball on the island, and studied English abroad.
+The audience was enough for Eleven to launch harried tryouts to find the next Bob Uecker or Vin Scully to expand its coverage.
+The network's tryout pool includes 20-something natives who grew up watching baseball on the island and studied English abroad.

 "We are preparing to do it for the long term, so we're looking for more talent to join," Eleven Sports General Manager Simone Kang told NBC News on Wednesday.